zphixon/powdermilk-biscuits/README.md

 ## Features:

-- Strokes can be drawn with a number of stroke styles, erased, undone, and cleared
+- Strokes can be drawn, undone, and erased
-- The image can be saved

 ## Todo:

 - Better handling of the effects of pen pressure on stroke width
+- Make graphics handling better
+  - Move all the GL stuff into `State`, maybe in a way that allows multiple backends
-- Antialiasing
+  - Antialiasing for free (`glEnable(GL_MULTISAMPLING)`)
 - Geometry-based rather than pixel-based rendering, includes compositing
+  - Splines with `lyon_tesselation`
 - Any sort of GUI
-- Graphics using Vulkano or Ash?
+  - Undo system
+  - Layers?

 ## Notes